Thank you for taking the time to tell us about your family.

 We do not accept reservations based on a specific litter until the litter is born and we have worked our way through our current reservations list.
 The reason behind this is, because sometimes girls don't get pregnant.
 Or they have a gender heavy litter.
 A couple of weeks ago one of my girls had a litter of 9 girls and 1 boy.
 I had some disappointed boy families.

-We currently have about 42 people that have placed a deposit down.
+We currently have about 35 families that have placed a deposit down.
 Some are wanting a large medium, some a micro mini, some what a red/white parti while others may want a chocolate tuxedo with blue eyes.
 Each litter is so unique just like the personal preferences of each family that is adopting a puppy.
 It pretty much makes it impossible to have a litter specific reservation with so many moving parts.
 So, a long time ago we decided to have one master reservations list in the order in which deposits are received.
 And it's worked out so much better!
 At this time since COVID restrictions have lessened, many of the families that have placed deposits with us are not ready for a puppy at this time and have decided to travel first and then get a puppy.
 This is creating opportunities for families that may not have been expecting to get a puppy quite so soon.